incubrain/product-validator/README.md

 Capture emails → grant access to sequential content.
 Built-in progress tracking and completion states.

 ### Stage-Based Visibility
 Configure which sections appear at each stage of your product.
-Pre-launch shows countdown and waitlist.
+Waitlist shows countdown and waitlist.
 Launch shows full offer.
 Growth adds testimonials and social proof.

 ### Fake Door Testing
 Test demand before building.
 Collect "interested" signups, then flip a switch to enable real access when ready.